Oliver-RC/DjangoBookings/README.md

  ### Detail Navigation
  - An additional navigation section has been built into the home page which supports those users who require further information about the features and pages of the site without having to navigation to every page.
- - A title when clicked on navigates to the relevatn page, with an underline hover effect.
+ - A title when clicked on navigates to the relevant page, with an underline hover effect.
 Each page is supported with a relevant icon, again a further reference point, for those users who prefer or need visual hints.

  ![Detail Nav](https://github.com/Oliver-RC/DjangoBookings/blob/main/assets/detail-nav.JPG)